PraFFL: A Preference-Aware Scheme in Fair Federated Learning: Related Work

 \section{Related Work}

 There are two types of fairness in fair FL: client-based fairness \cite{mohri2019agnostic,li2019fair,lyu2020collaborative,wang2021federated} and group-based fairness \cite{mohri2019agnostic,yue2023gifair,deng2020distributionally}.
-The purpose of client-based fairness is to equalize model performance across all clients by improving those client models with low performance.
-Our work mainly discusses group-based fairness, in which each client has some sensitive features.
-The goal of group-based fairness is to avoid discriminating against sensitive features \cite{kamishima2012fairness,roh2020fairbatch,zhang2018mitigating}.
-Many recent studies \cite{ezzeldin2023fairfed,du2021fairness,papadaki2024federated} investigated how to achieve group fairness in FL.
-For example, an adaptive FairBatch debiasing algorithm \cite{roh2020fairbatch} was proposed under the FL framework, in which the optimization problem of each client is a bi-level optimization problem.
-FedVal \cite{mehrabi2022towards} is another simple global reweighting strategy, where the client's aggregated weight depends on the fairness level of the model in the validation set.
-These approaches focus on achieving fairness among groups.
-However, previous studies have shown that optimizing model performance and fairness is a trade-off problem \cite{papadaki2024federated,zeng2021improving,salazar2023fair,ezzeldin2023fairfed}.
-To control trade-offs for model performance and fairness, the most common approach is to treat fairness as a constraint in optimizing each client's model \cite{galvez2021enforcing,zhang2020fairfl,du2021fairness}.
-Moreover, FAIR-FATE \cite{salazar2023fair} introduces a weight coefficient to linearly combine fairness and model performance as the final optimization goal.
-Furthermore, FairFed \cite{ezzeldin2023fairfed} introduces a hyperparameter as fairness budget to adjust global reweighing.
-Among these reweighing algorithms, they often require clients to share the model's fairness to calculate weights, thus leaking the clients' privacy.
-Besides, some methods \cite{hu2022federated,pan2023fedmdfg} have been proposed to find proper gradient directions between the two conflicting objectives.
+The purpose of client-based fairness is to reduce the variance of model performance across all clients while maintaining the performance of these models.
+Our work mainly discusses group-based fairness, in which each client has some sensitive features (e.g., gender and race).
+The goal of group-based fairness is to avoid discrimination against sensitive features \cite{kamishima2012fairness,roh2020fairbatch,zhang2018mitigating}.
+Recent studies \cite{ezzeldin2023fairfed,du2021fairness,papadaki2024federated} investigated how to achieve group fairness in FL.
+For example, an adaptive FairBatch debiasing algorithm \cite{roh2020fairbatch} was proposed under the FL framework, where the optimization problem of each client is a bi-level optimization problem of model fairness and sampling probability for different groups.
+FedVal \cite{mehrabi2022towards} is another global reweighting strategy, where the client's aggregation weight depends on the fairness budget of the model in the validation set.
+However, previous studies have shown that improving model performance and model fairness is a trade-off problem \cite{papadaki2024federated,zeng2021improving,salazar2023fair,ezzeldin2023fairfed}.
+To control the trade-off between model performance and fairness, the most common approach is to treat fairness as a constraint in optimizing each client's model \cite{galvez2021enforcing,zhang2020fairfl,du2021fairness}.
+Specifically, FAIR-FATE \cite{salazar2023fair} introduces a weight coefficient to linearly combine fairness and model performance as the final optimization goal.
+Furthermore, Fairfed \cite{ezzeldin2023fairfed} uses the FairBatch debiasing algorithm \cite{roh2020fairbatch} in the optimization stage to ensure fairness, and a reweighting method in the aggregation stage to control the performance-fairness trade-off.
+Most of the above methods can only obtain a model corresponding to one of the client's preferences.
+It is challenging for these methods to meet multiple user’s preferences.